-Staging the Entryway
+Step 1 - Staging the Entryway

 Purchasing a chic hall table with drawers will also enable you to stash clutter out of sight.
 Just remember to style the surface minimally with faux plants or a lamp for inviting appeal.

 Pro Tip: Consider giving your front door, pathway and front yard a freshen up to ensure a buyer’s good impression starts the moment they get out of the car.

-Staging the Living Room
+Step 2 - Staging the Living Room

 Symmetrical arrangements usually work well in a living space.
 Also don’t assume pushing furniture against walls will make a room look bigger, the opposite is actually true.
 Pull your furniture off the walls to create space and clear pathways.

 Pro Tip: A large floor rug will help tie a lounge room together and assist in creating defined areas in an open-plan living design.

 Step 3 - Staging the Bedrooms

 Pro Tip: Overstuffed closets make buyers think your home doesn’t have enough storage so clear out unwanted/unused items.
 The less hanging in your closest, the better.